The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Draw a line under your existing list.
 We’ve been looking at the present.
 It’s time to think about your future.

-Consider the next step in your writing career.
 Do you have a new book ready to promote?
 Are you looking for new publishers to submit your work to?
 What networking opportunities have you put off because there just wasn’t time?

 Write down the tasks involved in your future projects.
 Again, give them a category and the length of time they usually take.
 If you don’t know how long something takes, estimate.